-- 6.13 The three centres all have a similar number of A1 Comparison units and the resultant percentages are extremely high when compared to the UK averages, all centres exceeding the average by 18% and Matlock by over 22%.
-Typically these centres have higher number of comparison units as they contain a number of crafts and outdoor wear/camping shops mainly aimed at tourists. - 6.14 In comparison to the other towns Bakewell at 7.6% has the lowest percentage of A2 units.
-This is around 3.8% lower than the other centres, although these centres more closely reflect the UK average. - At 10%, Bakewell has an above average percentage of A3 uses within the centre and this is also higher than Matlock and Ashbourne.
-The majority of these units are tearooms, ice cream parlours and cafes which are popular with tourists.
-All centres also have A5 units which are below UK average percentage.
-The centres all have lower than average percentage of vacant units, with Matlock having a very low percentage at 3.8%, compared to the GB average of 11.4%. - 6.16 Overall Bakewell has a similar composition of its centre to the centres of Matlock and Ashbourne, with all three centres generally having lower levels of A1 convenience, A5 and vacant units when compared to the UK averages and higher levels of A1 comparison and A3 units, typically supported by tourist orientated units. - 6.17 During our stakeholder engagement event there was some concern from local residents that the town centre was too skewed towards accommodating the needs of visitors to the detriment of local residents. - 6.18 Specifically there was concern about the over dominance Use Classes A3 (restaurants and cafes) and A4 (drinking establishments).
-Additionally, even within Use Class A1 (shops) there is a very high proportion of comparison Units, but aimed again, mainly at tourists.
+- 6.13 The three centres all have a similar number of A1 Comparison units and when compared to the national average these percentages are extremely high, with all of them exceeding the GB average by 18% and Matlock exceeding it by over 22%.
+Typically these centres have higher number of comparison units as they contain a number of crafts and outdoor wear/camping shops mainly aimed at tourists. - 6.14 In comparison to the other towns, Bakewell at 7.6% has the lowest percentage of A2 units.
+This is around 3.8% lower than the other centres, whose percentages more closely reflect the GB average. - 6.15 At 10%, Bakewell has an above average percentage of A3 uses within the centre and this is also higher than Matlock and Ashbourne.
+The majority of these units are tearooms and cafes which are popular with tourists.
+All centres have below UK average percentage of A5 units and all have lower than average percentage of vacant units, with Matlock having a very low vacancy rate of 3.8%, compared to the GB average of 11.4%. - 6.16 Overall, Bakewell has a similar composition to the centres of Matlock and Ashbourne, with all three centres generally having lower levels of A1 convenience, A5 and vacant units, when compared to the GB averages, and higher levels of A1 comparison and A3 units, typically supported by tourist orientated units. - 6.17 During our stakeholder engagement event there was some concern from local residents that the town centre 'offer' was too skewed towards the needs of visitors to the detriment of local residents.

-6.19 The Bakewell Partnership had previously commissioned Experian to undertake a review of useclasses in the Central Shopping Area.
-This study highlighted an over-representation' of 'food and drink establishments' when compared to the national trends.
+- 6.18 Specifically there was concern about the over dominance Use Classes A3 (restaurants and cafes) and A4 (drinking establishments).
+Additionally, even within Use Class A1 (shops) there is a very high proportion of comparison units, but aimed again, mainly at tourists. - 6.19 The Bakewell Partnership has independently commissioned Experian to undertake a review of useclasses in the Central Shopping Area.
+This study also highlighted an over-representation' of 'food and drink establishments' when compared to the national trends.